Reliable Error Estimates for Optimal Control of Linear Elliptic PDEs with Random Inputs: Discussion

 We have derived reliable error estimates for a basic model problem with $L^1(\domain)$-norm control regularization.
+Our derivation of the reliable error estimate \eqref{eq:2021-02-22T15:31:07.382} relies on \Cref{ass:domainkappa_2}, which is violated for lognormal random fields.
+For a lognormal fields, we conjecture that an exponential tail bound similar to that in \eqref{eq:2021-02-22T15:31:07.382} does not hold.
+However, even for lognormal fields, the estimate \eqref{eq:saa:2020-11-07T23:12:24.196} can be used to establish bounds on $\cE{\norm[L^2(\domain)]{\uhN-u^*}^2}$ in terms of the sample size $N$ and discretization parameter $h$.
 Our results may be extended in several ways.
 For example, rather than discretizing the control space using finite element functions, the variational discretization approach \cite{Hinze2005a} can be considered.
-In order to numerically solve the discretized SAA problems, we implicitly assumed that the integrals $\inner[L^2(\domain)^d]{\rdc(\xi)\nabla y_h}{\nabla v_h}$ appearing in the discretized PDE can be computed exactly.
+In order to numerically solve the discretized SAA problems, we implicitly assumed that bilinear forms in the discretized PDEs can be computed exactly.
 However, without structural assumptions on $\rdc$, the random diffusion coefficient $\rdc$ must be approximated using, for example, projection or interpolation.
 Furthermore, our error analysis exploits that realizations of the random diffusion coefficient are continuously differentiable.
 The error analysis may be extended to allow for rougher random diffusion coefficients, but the convergence with respect to the space discretization may then be slower.
 Moreover, our error analysis relies on the linearity of the elliptic PDE with respect to the control variable.
 Since many PDE-constrained optimization problems under uncertainty are governed by nonlinear PDEs, it would be desirable to have available reliable error estimates for nonlinear optimal control problems under uncertainty.